 - frequently modified files

 - Do not use Storage Gateway if you expect your data to be modified frequently.
-Each time a file is modified and closed, Storage Gateway creates a new version that is uploaded to Object Storage as a new object.
-Frequently modified data would result in substantial inefficiency, both in terms of consuming upload/download bandwidth and capacity utilization.
+Each time a file is modified and closed, Storage Gateway creates an updated version and uploads it to Object Storage as a new object.
+Frequently modified data results in substantial inefficiency, in terms of both bandwidth consumption and capacity utilization.

 - admin password